-You can customize many aspects of how your users’ sessions will behave when running on Frame.
-The Session Settings console was created to give you fine granularity over these customizations.
+You can customize many aspects of how your users' sessions will behave when accessing their Frame session.
+The session settings page in your Account Dashboard was created to give you fine granularity over these features.

-You may specify a separate set of session settings for your Sandbox/Utility server by clicking on the ellipsis next to your Sandbox/Utility Server (Dashboard>Systems), clicking on “Session settings,” and disabling the “Use account settings” toggle.
-Edit this page as desired and click “Save” to apply your changes.
+You may specify a separate set of session settings for your Sandbox/Utility server or test/production instances by clicking on the ellipsis next to your Sandbox (Dashboard>Sandbox), Utility Server (Dashboard>Utility Servers) or Launchpad (Dashboard>Launchpads), clicking on "Session settings," and disabling the "Use account settings" toggle.
+Edit this page as desired and click "Save" to apply your changes.

 The "Time Limits" section displays parameters which control how long sessions can run.
 See the corresponding sections below to learn more about each parameter.